JHodgkins/MSP1-Fundraising-Group/docs/testing/TESTING.md

 ![User stories - Returning visitor q4](testing-images/testimage-gallery.png)

--  __As a returning visitor, I want to visit the fundraising groups social media pages__ Located on the footer on all pages are the groups social media icon links, selecting one of these will open up the platform link in a new tab.
+-  __As a returning visitor, I want to visit the fundraising groups social media pages__ Located on the footer on all pages are the groups social media icon links, selecting one of these will open the social platform in a new tab.
 ![User stories - Returning visitor q5](testing-images/testimage-social-media.png)

 -  __As a returning visitor, I want to know how to book a talk from a speaker/GDO/Puppy walker for my group or school__